sciZer0/7/v/README.md

 From day one, the blockchain has over **100 million people** equally owning the blockchain's native token.

-Thanks to the given native token with the decreasing total-supply, the blockchain creates the most valuable one in the Universe: **the token with the constantly increasing scarcity**.
+Thanks to the given native token with the decreasing total-supply, the blockchain creates the most valuable one in the Universe: **the token with the constantly-increasing scarcity**.

 High (even **extreme**) efficiency of the blockchain is possible thanks to the use of a new approach to Proof-of-Stake (PoS) consensus mechanism — called **Proof-of-Stake-Flow** (PoSF).